data-integrations/google-cloud/docs/GoogleSubscriber-streamingsource.md

 **Project ID**: Google Cloud Project ID, which uniquely identifies a project.
 It can be found on the Dashboard in the Google Cloud Platform Console.

-**Subscription**: Name of the Google Cloud PubSub subscription to subscribe.
+**Subscription**: Name of the Google Cloud Pub/Sub subscription to subscribe.
 If the subscription needs to be created then the topic to which the subscription will belong must be provided.
 [Naming Convention](https://cloud.google.com/pubsub/docs/admin#resource_names) for Subscription: